EPF has invited its partners on the 17th of october to celebrate 20 years of academic...

 Attendance is very important in the French school system.
 We are very strict on that point as we only deliver ECTS credits to students who follow the whole programme.
 Students who have more than 3 unjustified absences are penalized.

-The written placement tests and the needs forms must be completed and returned by e-mail before arrival.
-An oral test will be given on the first day.
+A written and oral placement test will be completed upon arrival.
 We offer several levels of language.
 These tests are not graded.
 Their sole purpose is to determine your level and place you in the appropriate group.
 Written and oral exams are given at midterm and classes are re-organized according to the results.
 Final exams are given at the end of the term.

 We offer the possibility to take a local test: TFI. http://www.fr.tfi-europe.com